beingmrkenny/ListHighlighterForTrello/z_build/config/README.md

 	openOptionsOnRefresh=false;
 	extensionKey=abcdefghijklmnopqrstuvwxyzabcdef;

-- The `listHighlighterDir` variable should be the full path to where you have the List Highlighter repo checked out
+- The `listHighlighterDir` variable (string) should be the full path to where you have the List Highlighter repo checked out

-- The `refreshOnWatch` variable is boolean (determines whether to refresh Chrome on every update).
+- The `refreshOnWatch` variable (boolean) determines whether to refresh Chrome on every file change.

+- The `openOptionsOnRefresh` variable (boolean) determines whether to open the options page on every file change.

 - The `extensionKey` variable (string) is the ID Chrome assigns to the extension.
 It is 32 characters long and is displayed on the extensions page if you have developer mode enabled.